AeronLatorre/AeronLatorre/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on studying and enhancing my skills in programming
+- 🔭 I’m currently working on studying and enhancing my skills in programming.
-- 🌱 I’m currently learning html and JavaScript
+- 🌱 I’m currently learning Laravel, React, and Tailwind CSS.
 - 👯 I’m looking to collaborate on projects that will help me improve my skills
-- 🤔 I’m looking for help with improving my knowledge about the field
+- 🤔 I’m open for projects, guidance, and assistance with improving my knowledge about the field.
-- 📫 How to reach me: aeronlatorre.al@gmail.com
+- 📫 How to reach me: aeronlatorre.al@gmail.com.
 - ⚡ Technical Skills: Python, C#, C++, Visual Basic, HTML, JavaScript, CSS, PHP, Flutter/Dart.